Updated January 2019

 The V10 and the V8 both did the best of the group at collecting flour, getting the bulk of the flour in a single pass.

-The V8 continued its stellar performance in the cereal test, breaking the trend of clogging up from Cheerios, like many other Dyson models that we have tested have done, even besting the V10.
+The V8 continued its stellar performance in the cereal test, breaking the trend of clogging up from Cheerios, like many other Dyson models that we have tested have done, even outperforming the V10.

 While we felt that the V10 had far superior suction to the V8, there isn't much space for larger debris items between the head and the floor, leading it to push the Cheerios around for a while before it collects them.

 However, the gap on the V10 was more than enough to easily collect pet hair and oats, with both the V10 and the V8 delivering top-notch performances in our final carpet cleaning assessments.